luiscabrera77/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
-Download code, run "init npm" in the terminal, and also "npm install inquirer".
+Download code, run "npm init" in the terminal, and also "npm install inquirer".

 ## Usage
 Type "node index" and answer the prompts.
 If completed succesfully, the README file will be placed in the "src" folder.